iTwin/itwinjs-core/docs/changehistory/Roadmap.md

 # The iTwin.js Roadmap

-This roadmap provides the *big picture* view of the development path for the iTwin.js platform, cataloging proposed features that have received at least some level of priority for development.
+This roadmap provides an overview of the development path for the iTwin.js platform, cataloging proposed features that have received at least some level of priority for development.
+It is updated with each release.

 ## Themes

 We will use the following themes (that may be adjusted from time-to-time according to your input) to drive the evolution of iTwin.js:

-- Be *the open platform* for Infrastructure Digital Twins for federating BIM Models, GIS data, reality data, IT and OT together for a seamless user experience.
+- Be *the open platform for Infrastructure Digital Twins* for federating BIM Models, GIS data, reality data, IT and OT together for a seamless user experience.
 - Be cloud provider-, operating system-, and browser-agnostic to the extent possible.
 - Performance, scalability, security, and stability are our paramount concerns.
 - Make developing with iTwin.js as easy, productive, predictable, and profitable as possible.